yingchen123541/cpsc350-Assignment1/README.md

-http://www.cplusplus.com/forum/beginner/4442/  how to write to a file https://en.cppreference.com/w/cpp/numeric/math/pow how to raise to the power of 2 https://www.geeksforgeeks.org/log-function-cpp/ how to express natural log in c++ got help from Lucas Torti, Wyatt Miller, Christopher Chang help Nidhi Vedantam with her program got help from the tutoring center
+http://www.cplusplus.com/forum/beginner/4442/  how to write to a file https://en.cppreference.com/w/cpp/numeric/math/pow how to raise to the power of 2 https://www.geeksforgeeks.org/log-function-cpp/ how to express natural log in c++ got help from Lucas Torti, Wyatt Miller, and Christopher Chang on how to read from a file and print out all letters helped Nidhi Vedantam on how to open and write to a file got help from the tutoring center on generate 1000 DNA and prompt the user to open another file

 run the program: g++ Assignment1.cpp
                  ./a.out input.txt